 - a.
-Lease Agreement between 607792 BC and RGGS for the Project, dated May 4, 2006 see "Mineral Projects". - Assignment and Assumption Agreement between 607792 BC and the Company dated January 4, 2008 607792 assigned all of its rights, title and interest in the Lease Agreement between 607792 and RGGS to the Company. - c.
+Lease Agreement between 607792 BC and RGGS for the Project, dated May 4, 2006 see "Mineral Projects". - b.
+Assignment and Assumption Agreement between 607792 BC and the Company dated January 4, 2008 607792 assigned all of its rights, title and interest in the Lease Agreement between 607792 and RGGS to the Company. - c.
 First Amendment to Lease Agreement between the Company and RGGS, dated April 10, 2008 RGGS granted water rights to the Company. - d.
 2nd 3rd 4 and 5th amendments to the Lease Agreement between the Company and RGGS. - e.
-Water Service Agreement between NCI and City of Yerington dated August 10, 2009 the City of Yerington reserved 2,000 acre feet for use by NCI for 30 years. - First Amendment to Water Service Agreement between NCI and City of Yerington, dated July 25, 2011 the City of Yerington reserved an additional 1,500 acre feet of water (totaling 3,500 acre feet) for use by NCI. - g.
+Water Service Agreement between NCI and City of Yerington dated August 10, 2009 the City of Yerington reserved 2,000 acre feet for use by NCI for 30 years.

+- f.
+First Amendment to Water Service Agreement between NCI and City of Yerington, dated July 25, 2011 the City of Yerington reserved an additional 1,500 acre feet of water (totaling 3,500 acre feet) for use by NCI. - g.
 An equipment financing lease was executed on October 1, 2013 between the Company and Caterpillar Financial Services Corporation for the amount of \$24 million. - h.
 Amended and Restated Loan and Security Agreement between Nevada Copper Corp., and EXP T1 Ltd. dated December 21, 2017.
 See "General Development of the Business Three Year History The Restructuring". - i.
-The Equity Backstop dated December 21, 2017 between the Company, Triple Flag and Pala regarding Pala's commitment to backstop an amount equal to \$125,000,000 less the proceeds of the Special Warrant Offering and the Subsequent Equity Offering.
+Stream Agreement dated December 21, 2107 between the Company, NCI and Triple Flag in connection with the Stream Deposit.
 See "General Development of the Business Three Year History The Restructuring". - j.
-The Additional Equity Backstop dated December 21, 2017 between the Company and Pala regarding Pala's commitment to backstop an amount equal to an additional \$25,000,000 less the funds available from the Special Warrant Offering, the Subsequent Equity Offering and the Equity Backstop.
-See "General Development of the Business Three Year History The Restructuring". - k.
-Stream Agreement dated December 21, 2107 between the Company, NCI and Triple Flag in connection with the Stream Deposit.
+The Investor Rights Agreement dated December 21, 2017 between the Company and Pala in connection with the Pala Debt Conversion.
 See "General Development of the Business Three Year History The Restructuring".